liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 ## Knowledge Base Section Portlet [](id=knowledge-base-section-portlet)

-The Knowledge Base Section portlet allows administrators to selectively show articles associated with a specific section.
+The Knowledge Base Section portlet (section portlet) allows administrators to selectively show articles associated with a specific section.
 For example, a news site might have a *World* section, a *Politics* section, a *Business* section and an *Entertainment* section.
 Your users will see a multi-select box in the Add Article and Edit Article screens that allows them to select which section an article belongs to.
-You can add any number of Knowledge Base section portlets to a page and you can configure each portlet to display articles from any number of sections.
-To use sections, consult your portal administrator about specifying section values via the Knowledge Base application's portlet [properties](/discover/portal/-/knowledge_base/6-2/knowledge-base#advanced-configuration).
+You can add any number of section portlets to a page and you can configure each section portlet to display articles from any number of sections.
+To use sections, a portal administrator must enable the feature the Knowledge Base application's portlet properties; and a portal administrator must specify any section names you want to use via the Knowledge Base application's portlet properties.
+The [Advanced Configuration](/discover/portal/-/knowledge_base/6-2/knowledge-base#advanced-configuration) section explains how to configure the sections feature in the portlet properties.

 ![Figure 14.32: Here's an image of Knowledge Base Section portlets being displayed on a page.](../../images/kb-section-portlets.png)